- Publication 542 - Introductory Material

 A corporation generally does not recognize a gain or loss on the distributions covered by the rules in this section.
 However, see Gain from property distributions below.

 Distributions by a corporation of its own stock are commonly known as stock dividends.
-Stock rights (also known as "stock options") are distributions by a corporation of rights to acquire its stock.
-Distributions of stock dividends and stock rights are generally tax-free to shareholders.
-However, if any of the following apply to their distribution, stock and stock rights are treated as property, as discussed under Money or Property Distributions .
+Stock rights (also known as stock options) are distributions by a corporation of rights to acquire its stock.
+Distributions of stock dividends and stock rights are generally tax free to shareholders.
+However, if any of the following apply to their distribution, stock and stock rights are treated as property, as discussed under Money or Property Distributions , earlier.

 Any shareholder has the choice to receive cash or other property instead of stock or stock rights.